Prostate Artery Embolization, a Breakthrough Procedure for BPH, Now Offered at Tampa General Hospital

 TGH is one of only 13 locations in the United States where prostatic artery embolization is being studied as a viable BPH therapy under FDA approval.
 Of those, we are one of just a small handful to offer this groundbreaking procedure, in most cases, without the use of a urinary catheter and performed through a small artery in the wrist.
 This further reduces the risk of post-procedure complications and shortens recovery time significantly.
 Our prostate artery embolization program includes board-certified interventional radiologists who perform the procedure and a patient coordinator to assist in collecting medical records, travel and scheduling appointments.
 Our program also includes several urologists who assist in diagnosis and treatment for patients who cannot receive PAE, and more than 60 nurses and technologists who provide quality care in a technologically advanced setting where patient safety and wellbeing are always the top priorities.

 Not every individual who receives a diagnosis of BPH is a suitable candidate for PAE at Tampa General.
 Only our medical team, which includes experienced urologists and interventional radiologists, will be able to make that determination.
-If you are tired of living with symptoms of benign prostatic hyperplasia and have recently received a diagnosis of an enlarged prostate, then contact us to explore whether you qualify for prostate artery embolization at TGH, which was recognized by U.S. News & World Report as one of America’s Best Hospitals for Urology for 2017-18.
+If you are tired of living with symptoms of benign prostatic hyperplasia and have recently received a diagnosis of an enlarged prostate, then contact us to explore whether you qualify for prostate artery embolization at TGH, which was recognized by U.S. News & World Report as High Performing in Urology for 2020-21.
 Fill out our online form or call our PAE program coordinator at (813) 844-5072 to begin the evaluation process.